litfung/Face_Recog_Attendance/README.md

-# Face_Recog_Attendance
+# FRAPPE
-A Facial Recognition based Employee Attendance System
+A Facial Recognition Attendance Application for Employee